 Hello!
 My name is Rena.
 I am 15 years old.
 I am from Nagasaki, Japan.
-My favourite subject is Maths.
+My favorite subject is Maths.
 My hobby is listening to music.

 The nice thing about Wainuiomata is that the nature is rich.
 It was difficult for me to understand English at first, and even now, it is challenging to listen and understand.
 School in Japan compared to New Zealand is very different, I enjoy these differences.

 In my spare time, I like to talk with my friends, watch movies and listen to music.
 My host family is so kind and friendly.

 I have not decided what I want to do in the future yet, but I want to work using English so when I graduate from high school I want to go to a foreign University.

 Name: Kittiya Arrakkunarkorn